DealScorerDealScorer

 HVAC

-• Replacement installsSystem replacements at roughly 50% gross margin — the profit engine
+• Replacement / installSystem replacements at ~50% gross margin; the economic engine of residential HVAC

 Rule of Thumb